techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 ## Configuring Symfony for production

-Now we have set up and configured Heroku and [Travis CI](https://travis-ci.org/), we need to make some minor changes to our Symfony installation in order to be functional when hosted on [Heroku](https://www.heroku.com).
+Now that you have set up and configured Heroku and [Travis CI](https://travis-ci.org/), you need to make some changes to your Symfony installation in order to be functional when hosted by [Heroku](https://www.heroku.com).

-Let's make some changes to our `composer.json` file.
+First, you will need to change your `composer.json` file.
 Where it says:

 ```json
 {